bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

 - A boundary setting of `window` or `viewport`.
 The element to constrain the visual placement of the popover.
 If not specified, the boundary defaults to the trigger element's scroll parent (in most cases this will suffice).
+- A contextual variant in the form of `v-XXXX` (where `XXXX` is the color variant name).

 Where `[container]` can be (optional):

-- An element ID (minus the #) to place the popover markup in when visible
+- An element ID (minus the #) to place the popover markup in, when visible
-- If not provided, popovers are appended to the body when visible
+- If not provided, popovers are appended to the `<body>` when visible

 ### Usage